Govin25/QuizMaster/AI_SETUP.md

-# QuizMaster - AI-Powered Quiz Generation Setup
+# Quainy - AI-Powered Quiz Generation Setup

 ## Overview

-QuizMaster now supports AI-powered quiz generation from YouTube video transcripts using Google Gemini API.
+Quainy now supports AI-powered quiz generation from YouTube video transcripts using Google Gemini API.
 This provides high-quality, context-aware questions that are highly relevant to the video content.

 ## Setup Instructions